cginternals/glbinding/README.md

                                                     //  the shared group is AttribMask, but the
                                                     //  resulting group does not match the expected.
 ```
-Unfortunately, such groups are incomplete and unmaintained for the named values.
-Thus, glbinding couldn't provide any assistance for the following case:
+Unfortunately, such groups are incomplete and unmaintained for enums (named values).
+Thus, glbinding could not provide any assistance for cases such as:
 ```cpp
 GLuint vertexShader = glCreateShader(GL_VERTEX_SHADER); // All good
 GLuint colorShader = glCreateShader(GL_COLOR);          // No compilation error but a runtime error!